BATTLE OF THE BULGE WAR SITES

 German divisions of the 1st and 9th SS Panzers met units of the American

 US 14th Cavalry.
-The crossroads was nickname “Dante’s Inferno” ultimately
+The crossroads was nicknamed “Dante’s Inferno” ultimately

 taken by the advancing Germans and featured in German propaganda film